waleedabdelatty/aws-cloud-trials/labs/create-ec2 with-eip.md

-# Create an EC2 with Elastic IP
+# Lab Create an EC2 with Elastic IP

 ## 1. Create a VPC